Tamari lattice

-In mathematics, the Tamari lattice of order n, introduced by Tamari (1962) and sometimes notated T_{n} or Y_{n}, is a partially ordered set in which the elements consist of all ways of bracketing a sequence of n+1 letters using n pairs of parentheses, with the ordering induced by only rightward applications of the associative law ((xy)z) → (x(yz)).
+In mathematics, the Tamari lattice is an algebraic structure that concisely represents some of the important logical and geometric properties of associativity.
+More formally, the Tamari lattice of order n, introduced by Tamari (1951) and sometimes notated T_{n} or Y_{n}, is a partially ordered set in which the elements consist of all ways of bracketing a sequence of n+1 letters using n pairs of parentheses, with the ordering induced by only rightward applications of the associative law ((xy)z) → (x(yz)).
 For instance, T_{3} contains five elements (((ab)c)d), ((ab)(cd)), ((a(bc))d), (a((bc)d)), and (a(b(cd))), with (((ab)c)d) < ((ab)(cd)) < (a(b(cd))) and (((ab)c)d) < ((a(bc))d) < (a((bc)d)) < (a(b(cd))).
 (The outermost pair of parentheses is redundant and often omitted when naming the elements of T_{n}, as in the depiction of T_{4} shown in the figure.)

 The number of elements in the Tamari lattice of order n is the nth Catalan number C_{n}.
 Its Hasse diagram is isomorphic to the skeleton of the associahedron of dimension n-1.

-The lattice property for the order (i.e., that any two bracketings have a join and meet) is non-trivial and was first established rigorously by (Friedman & Tamari 1967), with another simpler proof later given by (Huang & Tamari 1972).
+The lattice property for the order (i.e., that any two bracketings have a join and meet) was stated without proof by Tamari (1951) in his thesis.

+The property is non-trivial, and was established rigorously by Tamari together with his student Haya Freedman (Friedman & Tamari 1967).
+A simpler proof appeared later with Tamari's student Samuel Huang (Huang & Tamari 1972).

 The Tamari lattice can be described in several other equivalent ways: